skyrim-multiplayer/skymp/docs/docs_project_history.md

 Written in C++ and TypeScript.
 April 2020 - Present.

 Invented [Skyrim Platform](https://github.com/skyrim-multiplayer/skymp/tree/main/skyrim-platform) - a TypeScript environment for Skyrim SE.
-This one gave us the ability to code Skyrim SE plugins in TS very fast.
+This one gave us the ability to code Skyrim plugins in TypeScript very fast.
 SP with its Hot Reload support is really good for prototyping.

 Widely tested during 2020 and 2021.
 However maximum number of players online was ~70.